Enhancing Symbolic Regression and Universal Physics-Informed Neural Networks with Dimensional Analysis: Methods

-By contrast, Ipsen's method significantly reduces the calculations by offering a preliminary insight into the number of parameters each non-dimensional function will have, without the need to know what the hidden terms are.
-We express the ordinary differential equation as the sum of \(F\) and \(G\), with the parameters shown in Equation (3):
+By contrast, Ipsen's method offers a preliminary insight into the number of parameters each non-dimensional function will have, without the need to know what the unknown terms are.
+We express the ordinary differential equation as the sum of \(P\) and \(Q\), with the parameters shown in Equation~\ref{eq:logistic}:

-where $F = r N \left( 1 - N/k\right)$ and $G$ is the unknown component $A N^2 / (B^2 + N^2)$.
-The goal is to minimize the number of parameters in the unknown function \(G\).
-Ipsen’s Method facilitates this by manipulating the number of parameters in each function without altering the overall behavior of the system, using dimensions as a scaling factor.
+where $P = r N \left( 1 - N/K\right) - dN/dt$ and $Q$ is the unknown component $A N^2 / (B^2 + N^2)$.
+The goal is to minimize the number of parameters in the unknown function $Q$.
+The reason this is useful is because the fewer parameters $Q$ has, the simpler the function is to learn for UPINNs, and the simpler the subsequent equation discovery task is for symbolic regression.
+Ipsen’s method facilitates this by manipulating the number of parameters in each function without altering the overall behavior of the system, using dimensions as a scaling factor.

 To illustrate, we show how to apply Ipsen's method in this example.

 First, we eliminate \(B\) (with dimension \([M]\)):

 Next, we eliminate \(A/B\) (with dimension \([T]\)):